+When compared to other centrally located Bozeman hotels, this one sits in the middle in terms of prices.
 Rates at the RSVP Motel BZN range from around $130 to $280 most of the year: lowest when it’s cold and Montana State University is not in session, highest for summer and big college weekends.
 It’s best to book direct at their website to find package deals and special discounts, but you can always price compare at Hotels.com.

 Review and photos by editor Tim Leffel, who was hosted at RSVP Motel BZN while working with Bozeman Tourism on a travel article for another publication.
 As always, they had no input on the text and all opinions are his own.